t-koshi/transcript/lovelive/1/README.md

 - What she over sleep again.

 ## UTX
-This is school.
+- This is school.
-Well come to the UTX high.
+- Well come to the UTX high.
+- They are a-rise
+- Yea, School idols.
-School idols?
+- School idols?

+- Excuse me.

 This is a brilliant.